 The government was unclear as to whether it ever retrieved back all documents taken by Ford.
 No motive was clear.
-121
+123

 An FBI search of Ford's residence found sensitive classified information throughout his house, including numerous "Top Secret" documents in 2 boxes in Ford's Kitchen and bedroom closet.
 Evidence indicates Ford took home the classified information on his last day of employment at NSA in December 2013.
-During the search, Ford admitted (and wrote a statement to the effect) that he sought to use the documents as reference points for his new job.
+124 During the search, Ford admitted (and wrote a statement to the effect) that he sought to use the documents as reference points for his new job.

-Trial witnesses from both the NSA and the Central Intelligence Agency (CIA) testified that the classified documents, some of which were displayed to the jury in edited form, were extremely sensitive arrested by the FBI, had no police record and no pending charges against him.
-In addition to establishing that Ford had been arrested on January 12, 2004, the evidence at trial indicated that a federal magistrate judge had informed Ford as late as August 25, 2004 that he was to inform any prospective employer of the pending charges so the employer could determine whether Ford could have access to classified documents.
-127
+Trial witnesses from both the NSA and the Central Intelligence Agency (CIA) testified that the classified documents, some of which were displayed to the jury in edited form, were extremely sensitive and related to the national defense of the United States.
+125